Welcoming a New Student

 Connections with Other Teachers

 Once you find out your new students’ interests, make sure to introduce them to other staff members in the building.
 If the child likes sports, connect him/her with the Physical Education teacher or other staff members in the building.
 If the child likes to color or draw, seek out the Art teacher.
-If music is a passion, connect with the Music teacher.
-If the child has past issues, make sure to introduce the student to the guidance counselor too.
+Where music is a passion, connect with the Music teacher.
+Also, make sure to introduce the student to the guidance counselor too if there have been issues in the past.
 Being able to form relationships with other staff members will help the child succeed at school too.

 When a new student arrives, it is often a mystery as to where the student is academically in relation to his/her peers.
 Since we want to be able to place the student in the appropriate guided reading group, we will administer both the DRA and STAR reading assessments.
 In order to do this, we will have the class do Daily 3 choices while we administer these tests to the student.
 We do not want to keep the student in for recess, because that is a time for the student to socialize and make new friends.
 If there are other assessments that we want to give such as the Words Their Way inventory and a math inventory, we will find time during the school day to do these as well.
 Finding the new student’s academic level is important so the child’s needs can be met.